BlueOkami15/BlueWolf/_Footer.md

-Wiki by Mei | Copyright ©2016
+Wiki by Mei & Vivian | Copyright ©2016